henrik/octopress/source/_posts/2014-12-05-the-gestalt-of-comments.markdown

 end
 ```

-In the above example, the Law of Proximity suggests that the comment applies to both `bar` and `foo`, but it's only intended to apply to `bar`.
+In this example, the Law of Proximity suggests that the comment applies to both `bar` and `foo`, but it's only intended to apply to `bar`.

 Similarly, a comment that applies to several paragraphs of code would suggest the wrong grouping if it's right next to the first paragraph: